 Red Velvet Mini Cakes make a great Valentine day special treat.
-These are made without addition of artificial red colour.
-They are small bite-sized cakes perfect for a potluck or a family get-together. read on more to know how they got this deep red colour naturally.
+These are made without addition of artificial red color.
+They are small bite-sized cakes perfect for a potluck or a family get-together. read on more to know how they got this deep red color naturally.

 Mini cakes have been on my wish list for many-many years and finally I dealt with them few days back to mark the occasion of Valentine’s Day.

 In the last 12 years of marriage, we have celebrated birthdays, anniversaries but never valentine.
 There was no specific reason but it just never happened.
 But this year we specially did celebrate, went out for lunch and dinner dates with each other obviously! :D I also went out for coffee with friends.

 The recipe which I used is my go-to recipe for white cake.
 I adapted it by adding cocoa powder and color to it.
 And it came out perfect.
 I also used the sheet pan of my oven and used cookie cutter to cut mini rounds.
 Assembling them is a cake walk literally!
 They don’t break, no extra skills required and just top them with fresh or marinated strawberries.
 I used some balsamic vinegar to marinate and served with balsamic strawberries.